Racial views of Winston Churchill: Ireland

-In 1904, ten years before the passage of the third Home Rule bill, Churchill said about Irish Home Rule: "I remain of the opinion that a separate parliament for Ireland would be dangerous and impractical."
+In 1904 ten years before the passage of the third Home Rule bill, Churchill said about Irish Home Rule: "I remain of the opinion that a separate parliament for Ireland would be dangerous and impractical".
 He held a belief that Ireland should have remained part of the United Kingdom.
-However, in 1912, during a speech in Belfast, he surprisingly supported the creation of an Irish parliament ruled from Dublin, a decision that upset Ulster Unionists.
+However, in 1912, during a speech in Belfast, he supported the creation of an Irish parliament ruled from Dublin, a decision that upset Ulster Unionists.
 These comments were seen as a retraction of his comments from 1904.
-He said: "History and poetry, justice and good sense, alike demand that this race, gifted, virtuous and brave, which has lived so long and endured so much should not, in view of her passionate desire, be shut out of the family of nations and should not be lost forever among indiscriminate multitudes of men."
+He said: "History and poetry, justice and good sense, alike demand that this race, gifted, virtuous and brave, which has lived so long and endured so much should not, in view of her passionate desire, be shut out of the family of nations and should not be lost forever among indiscriminate multitudes of men".
 He wanted a new relationship between Great Britain and Ireland to foster a "federation of English speaking peoples all over the world".